Bluesheep33/Palcord/README.md

 - Get a server's active player list
 - Get a player's info: name, level, location
 - Send a message to the server chat via discord
+- Admin commands (kick, ban, unban, save, shutdown, force shutdown)
+- Get the server settings (e.g. difficulty, max players, death penalty)
+- Communicate with the server chat via discord: receive join/leave/chat messages from server and send messages to the server chat

 ## Possibly coming features
+- Store waypoints on the server
 - Get a list of all players
-- Optional communication channel feature on discord to talk with people in palworld without having to join game or vice versa
-- Get the server settings (e.g. difficulty, max players, death penalty)
-- Admin commands (kick, ban, unban, save, shutdown, force shutdown)
 - Get info from the paldex (e.g. pal info, paldex entries) using [this](https://github.com/mlg404/palworld-paldex-api) GitHub repository from mlg404
-- Get info from the palserver console (join messages, leave messages)

 ## Project setup